 How people react to your clearly stated need for respect, calm, kindness, or whatever it is that you have to have to be happy, will determine whether they should go or stay in your life.
 Setting boundaries is hard.
 Shelley didn’t want a bitter break with her son.
 She hopes some day he will return, but her happiness doesn’t depend on it.
 Lori didn’t want to lose Ben, but she knew who she was and that mattered more.
 A few months later she met Rick, who was absolutely right for her.
 They told each other what they were looking for right at the start, and their needs and behavior were a good match.

-If you have trouble setting boundaries, clink on the link below for a free resource to locate mental health professionals near you.
+If you have trouble setting boundaries, check out Recovery Guidance for a free resource to locate mental health professionals near you.